 The name of this park honors the native ceremony.
 The word “potlatch” is Chinook jargon meaning “to give.”
 Potlatch ceremonies, given for important milestones, had rigid protocol and could last for entire winters.
 These events marked changes in position, bestowal of titles, and transfer of authority.
 Participants, hosts and guests, served as notaries to these ceremonial functions.

-Location: On the outside elbow of the Great Bend, N of Annas Bay
+Location: On the outside elbow of the Great Bend, north of Annas Bay

 Hazards: At extreme high tides the restroom may be closed.
 At low tides it may be a haul to solid ground.
 Sitting at the end of the main body of Hood Canal and at the base of the Olympic Mountains, watch for wind and its effect on waves.